dasch-swiss/dsp-api/docs/07-sipi/setup-sipi-for-knora.md

 - `SIPI_WEBAPI_HOSTNAME=localhost`: overrides `knora_path` in Sipi's config
 - `SIPI_WEBAPI_PORT=3333`: overrides `knora_port` in Sipi's config

-These variables need to be explicitly used like in `sipi.ini-knora.lua`:
+These variables need to be explicitly used like in `sipi.init-knora.lua`:

 ```lua
     --